SR-05/amoglang/README.md

 ### Licensing:

-All the code, assets in this repository are subjected to copyright under [@KittyBorgX](https://github.com/KittyBorgX) and amoglang maintainers
+All the code, assets in this repository are subjected to copyright under [@KittyBorgX](https://github.com/KittyBorgX) and amoglang maintainers and is protected under the "Apache License 2.0".
+Look at [LICENSE](https://github.com/KittyBorgX/amoglang/blob/main/LICENSE) for more info.

+### Structuring of this repository

+Wondering how to look at this repo and all the folders?
+Fear not support is here!
+Take a look at []()

 ### Credits: